 0.5 ml of suspension in pre-filled syringe (type I glass) with attached needle, equipped with a plunger stopper (elastomer chlorobutyl) - pack size of 1, 10 or 20.

-0.5 ml of suspension in pre-filled syringe (type I glass) without needle, equipped with a plunger stopper (elastomer chlorobutyl or bromobutyl) - pack size of 1, 10 or 20.
+0.5 ml of suspension in pre-filled syringe (type I glass), equipped with a plunger stopper (elastomer bromobutyl) and a tip cap.